-• From v7.6.3 it's possible to set the fallback server for a layer 4 VIP to be a layer 7 VIP.
+From v7.6.3 it's possible to set the fallback server for a layer 4 VIP to be a layer 7 VIP.
 This is especially useful in WAN/DR site environments.

 It also enables an external fallback server to be easily configured for Layer 4 VIPs - simply create a fallback VIP and configure the fallback server as an associated RIP, then enable the MASQ option for the Layer 4 VIP and set the fallback VIP as its fallback server.
 If all servers are down, requests will then be routed via the Layer 7 VIP to the external server.
-If the layer 4 VIP is multi-port, specify 0 as the port for the fallback server.
-Requests will then be forwarded to the correct port.